bicben/MyPokedex/README.md

 Make sure to donate to it to keep it up, also follow it's fair use policy https://pokeapi.co/docs/v2.html#fairuse.
 One of the rules is to cache the query results which is done in this app using rxjava2 and Room.

-The app currently lacks tests and has several bugs: rare random crashes, the issue with async submitList() function for the recyclerview adapter which randomly throws android.view.ViewRoot$CalledFromWrongThreadException (currently commented out)

 Feel free to browse/pull/fork

 A brief list of technologies used: